Decorating with Pink Lights

 I think it’s safe to say that most girls love the color pink.

-• Create a princess wonderland for a girl’s birthday party with pink mini lights draped around the dining room ceiling, around the gift table, and around the cake table.
+• Create a princess wonderland for a girl's birthday party with pink mini lights draped around the dining room ceiling, the gift table, and the cake table.

 • Intertwine them with white tulle for a special touch around the birthday girls’ chair at the table.
 She’ll feel like a princess all day long and the party will create memories she won’t soon forget.